 - Exam Proctor – Instructors who require a proctor for testing will have a form and guidelines posted in their online classes.
 Students need to complete the form and return it to the instructor by the date indicated.
 Proctors cannot be friends, students or relatives.
 The guidelines list possible resources for proctoring services including public schools, public libraries, college test centers, public/community test centers, etc.

-- Respondus Lockdown Browser –Get the free download.
+- Respondus Lockdown Browser – A free download will be available in your class.
 Install the lockdown browser on the computer used for testing prior to the first exam.
 If you are testing at a remote or proctor location that may have download restrictions and firewalls, you should work with them before your first test to be sure they can load the software onto their computer.